tiisanoja/ruuvi/README.md

 * Dew point (°C) **`Calculated`** (**\*\***)
 * Humidex (°C) **`Calculated`**

-Humidex or jumidity index describes how hot the weather feels to the average person, by combining the effect of heat and humidity.
+Humidex or humidity index describes how hot the weather feels to the average person, by combining the effect of heat and humidity.
 Please see the table on the [Wikipedia](https://en.wikipedia.org/wiki/Humidex)

 (**\***) Absolutely humidity approximation is calculated based on temperature and humidity%.
 Absolutely humidity is calculated using Bolton formula for steam saturated pressure.
 Formula can be found [here](https://carnotcycle.wordpress.com/2012/08/04/how-to-convert-relative-humidity-to-absolute-humidity/comment-page-1/).